 For me, this symbolically means to leave the scene of my frustration and do something to refresh myself.

 Stop doing this frustrating action you’re now doing – which is obviously NOT working – and ONLY upsetting you over.

-Do something NEW to get refreshed – get clear – and remove the static.
+Basically, you gotta do something NEW in order to get refreshed – get clear – and remove all that static in your head.

-If so….do what you can to prevent this from being an ongoing, repeated issue!
+You must always do what you can to prevent a particular challenge from being an ongoing, repeated issue!

 You should always be looking to see if you have repeated patterns of pain.